carpentries-incubator/high-dimensional-analysis-in-python/_episodes/04-Relevant-predictors-and-coef-bias.md

-    1.2681792421553808
+    1.2681792421553824

-When transformed to the original data scale, this coefficient tells us that adding an extra bathroom increases the sale price, on average, by 27%.
+When transformed to the original data scale, this coefficient tells us that increasing bathroom count by 1 standard deviation increases the sale price, on average, by 27%.
 While bathrooms are a very hot commodity to find in a house, they likely don't deserve this much credit.
 Let's do some further digging by comparing another predictor which likely has a large impact on SalePrice — the total square footage of the house (excluding the basement).

 ```python